 Each place has its own charm and although I don’t compare one place to another, I couldn’t help but notice how similar Gokarna is to Goa, and yet how different it is.
 Gokarna trip was a quick weekend getaway to beat the heat and experience the new Zostel backpackers’ hostel.

 Like Goa, Gokarna has a vast expanse of sandy shores and azure waters, but with fewer travelers.
 This rustic, predominantly a temple town, is slowly joining the league and is now a popular hippie destination.
 Unlike Goa, Gokarna is a place of contrasts.

-Often, while you hear the temple bells ring in a distance, a tanned Caucasian traveler wearing saffron kurta-pajama with Om Namah Shivay printed all over, sporting Rudraksh beads, walks past in his reverie.
+Often, while you hear the temple bells ring in a distance, a European traveler, satisfied with the sun tan, sporting a saffron kurta-pajama with Om Namah Shivay printed all over, and Rudraksh beads in wrist and or around neck, often with interesting dreadlocks, walks past in his reverie.
 It is a place where as some people party, others seek solitude and inner peace, coexisting with one another.

 We had traveled overnight by a bus from Bangalore to Gokarna & checked into Zostel – our beachfront stay at Kudle Beach road.
 The Gokarna beach (also called the main beach) was the closest from there.
 So after having a sumptuous breakfast, we donned our sunglasses, daubed the sunscreen and headed for some sun and sand.